julienhamonic/julienhamonic.github.io/_posts/2017-4-19-The_Human_Capital_Venture_Partner_For_Blockchain_Emerging_Startups.md

 Fees: <br>
 It depends on the size and the round of your organization.<br>
 1)Partnership plan <br>
-Request for services rendered: founders stock non dilutable: <br>
+Request for services rendered: founders crypto tokens: <br>
 - pre-ICO: 5-20%  of the crypto tokens <br>
 - post ICO: 1-5% of the crypto tokens <br>
 <br>